byu/langis/README.markdown

   (and caching) some content for a user's next page view, but needs to be done with more immediacy than what can be guaranteed by our job libraries.

-How can Langis (Signal backwards) solve this?
+How can Langis (Signal spelled backwards) solve this?

 * Langis first postulates that job creation is a response to Events (a type of Message) in the system.